BND Hamburger Icon

 Like other personality or behavior-assessment tools, DiSC works by helping your staff become more self-aware.
 Increased self-awareness will help you recognize your colleagues’ strengths in order to harness them and their shortcomings for a basis in which to improve.

 When everyone has taken the same assessment, you have a common framework to view each employee, which will guide decision-making.
 For example, when forming a team that needs to work closely with each other, you may want to balance personalities rather than have an overabundance of one type.
-Understanding other people’s styles and values helps you communicate more effectively, resolve conflict and delegate assignments appropriately.
+Understanding other people’s styles and values helps foster effective employee communication, resolve conflict and delegate assignments appropriately.

 Finding your DiSC style